-The Company uses the two-class method to compute net income (loss) per common share attributable to common stockholders because the Company has issued securities, other than common stock, that contractually entitle the holders to participate in dividends and earnings of the Company.
+For the reporting periods prior to our initial public offering, we used the two-class method to compute net income (loss) per common share attributable to common stockholders because we had issued securities, other than common stock, that contractually entitled the holders to participate in our dividends and earnings prior to our initial public offering.
 The two-class method requires earnings for the period to be allocated between common stock and participating securities based upon their respective rights to receive distributed and undistributed earnings.
-All series of the Company's convertible preferred stock are considered participating securities.
+All series of our convertible preferred stock were considered participating securities.

 Under the two-class method, for periods with net income, basic net income per share attributable to common stockholders is computed by dividing the net income attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-Diluted net income per share attributable to common stockholders is computed by dividing the net income attributable to common stockholders by the weighted-average number of shares of common stockholders by the weighted-average number of shares of common stock and dilutive potential shares of common stock outstanding during the period.
+Diluted net income per share attributable to common stockholders is computed by dividing the net income attributable to common stockholders by the weighted-average number of shares of common stock and dilutive potential shares of common stock outstanding during the period.
 Net income attributable to common stockholders is computed by subtracting from net income the portion of current year earnings that the participating securities would have been entitled to receive pursuant to their dividend rights had all of the year's earnings been distributed.
 No such adjustment to earnings is made during periods with a net loss, as the holders of the participating securities have no obligation to fund losses.
-Because the Company has reported a net loss for the six months ended June 30, 2014 and 2015, respectively, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders for those periods as all potentially dilutive shares consisting of convertible preferred stock, stock options, and warrants were antidilutive in those periods.